Credit for Courses Taken at Other Institutions

-- Students must obtain written permission from the Dean’s Office of the student’s school or college two weeks prior to the start of the semester.
+- Students must obtain written permission from the Dean’s Office of the student’s School two weeks prior to the start of the semester.

-- Permission for credit for study abroad programs, other than those sponsored by La Salle University, must be obtained in advance from the dean’s office of the student’s school or college.
+- Permission for credit for study abroad programs, other than those sponsored by La Salle University, must be obtained in advance from the dean’s office of the student’s School.